fieldtrip/website/workshop/natmeg/beamforming.md

 First, we are going to load the data already preprocessed during the [Time-frequency analysis tutorial](/workshop/natmeg/timefrequency).

-Load the data using the following comman
+Load the data using the following command:

     load data_clean_MEG_responselocked.mat